Things for Couples to do in London

 The Perfect Place for a Tipple

-So, you’ve finished your evening meal and now you’re looking for somewhere to enjoy a cocktail or two.
+So, you’ve finished your evening meal and now you’re looking for cosy cocktail bars to enjoy a drink or two.
 The good news is that you’re spoiled for choice.
 However, these are some of our favourite hangouts for loved-up couples.

 1. Ronnie Scotts

 If you’re looking for entertainment to go along with that drink, then consider Ronnie Scott’s.
-One of the oldest jazz clubs in the world, you can book a candlelit table for two and enjoy the smooth sound of live music.
-This iconic jazz venue oozes ambience and is the perfect couple’s night.
+One of the oldest live jazz clubs in the world, you can book a candlelit table for two and enjoy the smooth sound of live music.
+This iconic venue oozes ambience and is the perfect choice for couple’s night.

 2. The Vaults at Milroy’s